Xe/site/blog/site-to-site-wireguard-part-2-2019-04-07.markdown

 ## How Do I Create a Custom DNS Server?

-* How do I create a custom DNS server?
-  * My example will use `dnsd`.

 There are many DNS servers out there, each with their benefits and shortcomings.
 In order to make this tutorial simpler, I'm going to be using a self-created DNS server named [`dnsd`](https://github.com/Xe/x/tree/master/cmd/dnsd).
 This server is extremely simple and reloads its zone files every minute over HTTP, to make updating records easier.
 There are going to be a few steps to setting this up:

 - Creating a DNS zonefile